CityofToronto/bdit_data-sources/gis/centreline/readme.md

 #### Directionality

 Directionality of streets can be identified with the column `oneway_dir_code_desc`, distinguishing whether the segment is a one-way street.
-A two way street will be represented by a single segment. `oneway_dir_code` can be used to identify whether a segment is being drawn with the digitization or against, indicating vehicular traffic direction.
+A two way street will be represented by a single segment (`oneway_dir_code = 0`). `oneway_dir_code` can be used to identify whether a segment is being drawn with the digitization (1) or against (-1), indicating vehicular traffic direction.

 #### Lineage